< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 END_QUOTE

 Unsurprisingly, the general made no mention of escalation of the special-operations war in the Russian rear, nor of the strengthening drone war against Russia's military assets and oil infrastructure.
-The AFU may remain on the defense on the battlefield, but a passive defense won't win the war.
+The AFU may remain on the defense on the battlefield, but a purely passive defense won't win the war.

 * MON 19 FEB 24: Reports are that the "Pineapple Express" -- the wet "atmospheric river" from the Pacific Ocean -- is dumping water on California at an alarming rate.
 Will the Central Valley get flooded out?
 The Great Flood of 1862 turned it into a lake, at a time when the population density was far lower.
 I got an email from a contact in San Diego who said: "We haven't floated away yet."